Hindley–Milner type system: Monomorphism vs. polymorphism

 which simply returns whatever value it is applied to.
 Less trivial examples include parametric types like lists.

 While polymorphism in general means that operations accept values of more than one type, the polymorphism used here is parametric.
 One finds the notation of type schemes in the literature, too, emphasizing the parametric nature of the polymorphism.
 Additionally, constants may be typed with (quantified) type variables.
-E.g.:
+For example, the following type schemes quantify universally over $\alpha$, meaning that they are true for all possible $\alpha$: